GabrielHCataldo/go-helper/README.md

     anotherValue = []any{12, "test"}
     isNotNil := helper.IsNotNil(anyPointer, anotherValue)
     log.Println("is not nil?", isNotNil)

+    //return B value if A value is nil var a1 *string
+    var b1 string
+    b1 = "b value is not nil"
+    result1 := helper.IfNilReturns(a1, b1)
+    log.Println("result not nil:", result1)

+    //return value not nil
+    var a2 *string
+    var b2 *string
+    v2 := "a value is not nil"
+    a2 = &v2
+    result2 := helper.ReturnNonNilValue(a2, b2)
+    log.Println("result not nil:", result2)
 }

 ```

 Outputs:

     is nil? true
     is not nil? true
+    result not nil: 0x14000223150
+    result not nil: 0x1400025d7f0

 See other types of values as examples by accessing
 the [link](https://github/GabrielHCataldo/go-helper/blob/main/_example/empty/main.go).